-“Our mission is to help someone tell their story”
+“Our mission is to help you tell your story”

-Here are a few short excerpts from Life Stories that should give you a feeling about what we do and how we do it.
+Here are a few short excerpts from Life Stories that should give you a feeling about what we do.

 Beatrice Zaslow was born in the Bronx, New York in 1914.
 This short excerpt from her nearly two hour interview shows how engaged and articulate she is as she recalls life events in detail.
 Her wisdom of 100 years of living is very inspiring, as is her perspective of the triumphs and tragedies of life.
 She also exhibits many of the core personality traits that are common to centenarians, which is fascinating.